sifat-e-noor/ReadSense/README.md

 ReadSense is a personalized reading experience analyzer that can be used across various devices including e-readers, tablet, and smartphones, and in different contexts such as place, brightness and environment.
-It aims to anal- yse user reading patterns and preferences through collecting data points through logging interactions with the application.
+It aims to analyse user reading patterns and preferences through collecting data points through logging interactions with the application.
 The project underwent several low-fidelity iterations, user testing through informal evaluations and an experiment, and